704: The Incredible Melting Man

 Oh, I’m in the mood for 14 ccs of Ringer’s lactate or something.

 Ringer’s lactate appears frequently in the medical action show Emergency!
 (1972-1977).
 Paramedics Gage and DeSoto would be ordered to start an IV using D5W with Ringer’s lactate for nearly every case.
 It is basically salty water used to keep people hydrated and prevent shock.
 D5W is sugar water.

 I’ve been jerked!

 Jamaican jerk spice is a mixture of many spices, but the main ingredients are allspice and hot pepper powder.
 It is typically used on chicken and pork, and those meats, when “jerked,” have a distinctive brown, mottled appearance.

 I’m a dried apple head.
-Buy me in a shop in Door County.
+You'll find me in a shop in Door County.

 Door County, Wisconsin, comprises a peninsula and islands on western Lake Michigan.
 It is a popular vacation destination known for its quaint shops and lodgings and its boiled fish dinners.

 Keith Moon (1946-1978) was the original drummer for the rock band The Who.
 He was admired by peers and fans for his powerfully energetic drumming style, and was notorious for his equally energetic lifestyle, which was not only self-destructive, but just plain destructive, leaving countless trashed hotel rooms, friends' homes, and drum sets in his wake.
 There are so many stories of toilets blown up by cherry bombs and televisions hurled from windows that Moon’s name has become a kind of pop-culture shorthand for the deliberate destruction of property.
 He died young after accidentally overdosing on sedatives in 1978.